elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-concept-of-distribution-in-statistics-and-its-importance.md

 _schema: default
 id: 170282
 date: 2025-02-06
-title: >-
-    Describe the concept of distribution in statistics and its importance.
+title: Describe the concept of distribution in statistics and its importance.
-article_title: >-
-    Describe the concept of distribution in statistics and its importance.
+article_title: Describe the concept of distribution in statistics and its importance.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The concept of distribution in statistics refers to how variable values are arranged and the frequency of each value, playing a crucial role in data analysis, descriptive and inferential statistics, and identifying outliers.
+    The concept of distribution in statistics refers to how values of a variable are spread out.
+It is important for understanding data behavior, summarizing data, making inferences about populations, identifying outliers, and validating statistical models.
   page_keywords: >-
-    distribution, statistics, data behavior, descriptive statistics, inferential statistics, outliers, statistical modeling, empirical rule
+    distribution, statistics, data behavior, descriptive statistics, inferential statistics, outliers, statistical modeling, empirical rule, normal distribution, skewed distribution, data analysis
 author: QuickTakes
 question: >-
     Describe the concept of distribution in statistics and its importance.